 Learn more about Lake Wylie below

-Lake Wylie is at 97.2% of full pool and the lake has cleared significantly.
-Morning surface water temperatures are about 53-54 degrees.
+Lake Wylie is at 97.9% of full pool and the lake is a mess with docks, trees and debris floating everywhere.
+Up-river entire marinas with boats still attached broke loose.
+Morning surface water temperatures are in the mid-70s.

-Lake Wylie is at 97.5% of full pool and has gotten very muddy again.
-Morning surface water temperatures are about 50-52 degrees.
+Lake Wylie is at 97.1% of full pool and the lake has cleared significantly.
+Morning surface water temperatures are down to about 82 degrees.

-Lake Wylie is up to 99.2% of full pool and – for now – the lake is clearing.
-Morning surface water temperatures are in the upper 40s.
+Lake Wylie is at 97.4% of full pool and muddy water is moving down the lake.
+Morning surface water temperatures are still around 86 degrees.

 Read more fishing reports from Lake Wylie and other popular places at the AHQ Report!